Amusement parks are popular locations for confrontations, probably because there's so much neat stuff to play around with:

 - The ferris wheel.
 Not for acrophobics.

 - The haunted house.
-Forget the plastic spiders and fake-looking animatronic ghosts, there's an actual scary villain in there somewhere!
+Forget the plastic spiders and fake ghosts, there's an actual scary villain in there somewhere!

 - Carnival games to show off the heroes' skill (or lack thereof) with guns or throwing.

 - And, of course, the Hall of Mirrors, which is a trope of its own.